 Where, pursuant to an application by a proprietor or a mortgagee of a lot for an order under this section, the State Administrative Tribunal considers that the amount for which the strata company for the scheme concerned has insured under section 54 or 55(1)(b) is not reasonable, the State Administrative Tribunal may order the strata company to vary that amount to a specified amount.

-[Section 101 amended by No. 58 of 1995 s.
+[Section 101 amended: No. 58 of 1995 s.
 96; No. 55 of 2004 s.
 1156(1) and (3).]

 102. Order appointing administrator